-Git is tool and concept developed by Linux Torvals.
-Git is free and open source distributed version control system.
-It has tiny footprint with lignhtning fast performance.
-It is very good alternative to the SVC, SVN or similar version control systems.
+Git is a tool and concept developed by Linux Torvalds.
+Git is a free and open-source distributed version control system.
+It has a tiny footprint with lightning-fast performance.
+It is a very good alternative to the SVC, SVN, or similar version control systems.
 It is mainly used by software developers in order to control different software versions.
-In this tutorial we will learn how to install Git on Linux, Debian, Ubuntu, Mint, Kali, Fedora, CentOSi RHEL, Arch Linux, Gentoo, Windows, Windows 7, Windows 10, Windows Server 2008, Windows Server 2012, Windows Server 2016 and MacOS.
+In this tutorial, we will learn how to install Git on Linux, Debian, Ubuntu, Mint, Kali, Fedora, CentOSi RHEL, Arch Linux, Gentoo, Windows, Windows 7, Windows 10, Windows Server 2008, Windows Server 2012, Windows Server 2016 and MacOS.

 Install Git On Linux

 There are different ways to install Git on Linux and its distributions but the easiest and straightforward way is installing with package managers like apt, yum, etc. They provide up to date version of the Git software.

 Debian, Ubuntu, Mint, Kali: